G-S9N6DX06CF

 Cheetah life cycle phase 3

-Becoming independent from mother, becoming a master hunter.
+Becoming independent from her mother, becoming a master hunter

 These African animals are highly specialized for a particular style of hunting.